Skip to content

 Probabilistic Evaluation

-Now, we need to see if any difference in accuracy across models/hyperparameters is statistically-significant, or just a matter of chance.
+Now, we need to see if any difference in accuracy across models/hyperparameters is statistically-significant, or just a matter of chance - Try different seeds and see the range; this range is purely due to randomness

 Summary Statistics: Don’t just look at the mean evaluation metric of the multiple splits; also get the uncertainty associated with the validation process.